devsiva/SRnfc/README.md

 MySQL connector used to connect the python and MySQL.

 ## For Implementation
-See the Libraries for nfc and nfc.py file
+See the Libraries for NFC file and nfc.py file in this repository

 ## Links